Information about post-primary schools

 Information schools might want

-On the Transfer form, a post-primary school can ask if your child:
+On the Transfer application, a post-primary school can ask if your child:

 - has any brothers or sisters at the school you’re applying to